 These are the basic requirements for the major.
-For more information, visit the undergraduate catalog, read our advising worksheet, review our student learning objectives and consult our frequently asked questions.
+For more information, visit the undergraduate catalog, read our advising checklist,* review our student learning objectives and consult our frequently asked questions.
 Be sure to see a history advisor and consult your faculty mentor on regular basis.

 *Previous major checklist for students before the 2018-19 academic year.